Darkshadogt/Dark-Piglock/README.md

 <br>

+>[!IMPORTANT]
->Note: Please note that you'll need to create a .env file and insert a new secret key.
-You can generate a secret key using the following command:
+>Please note that you'll need to create a .env file and insert a new secret key and an encryption key.
+You can generate a secret key and an encryption key using the following command:

 >```
 >from django.core.management.utils import get_random_secret_key
+>from cryptography.fernet import Fernet
+>
 >secret_key = get_random_secret_key()
 >print(secret_key)
+>
+>encryption_key = Fernet.generate_key()
+>print(encryption_key)
 >```

 <br>

+## Features

+- Storing Passwords
+- Storing Notes
+- Storing Cards
+- Two Factor Authentication
+- Password Reset

 <br>